-What Does The Green New Deal Do?
-These Experts Break Down An Old Myth About Climate Change
+The Green New Deal Is Challenging This Old Myth About Fighting Climate Change

 A startlingly ambitious proposal that could change the face of the climate change fight in the United States has been picking up steam among House Democrats.
 The Green New Deal, as it's called, is something of a legislative moonshot that, while still tentative, has become a goalpost for climate activists to create the kind of serious action that could stave off the worst effects of global warming.
 It's still far from certain if the Green New Deal will succeed, but experts offer some insights into what a deal like this could mean — and what it probably won't.

 The excitement of the holidays has been all but doused by some gut-wrenching news about the condition of the climate, thanks to a massive 1,300-plus page report released by the government on Nov.
 26 that laid out the catastrophic effects that climate change will have on the world in the coming years.
 Adding insult to injury, on Dec.
 4, world leaders convened in Poland to come to grips with the fact that few countries are poised to meet their goals laid out in the Paris agreement that was meant to keep the globe on track for keeping the planet below the critical warming threshold.
 Meanwhile, the International Energy Agency said in a report on Dec.
 4 that carbon emissions had gone up for the first time in years.
 But the bright spot in all this is the Green New Deal — and its growing list of proponents in the incoming Congress.